Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Method

 \subsubsection{and 2) Selection of Object and Robots}

-Both, the objects $o_l$ in step 1) and robots $R_l$ in step 2) are selected by a strict prioritization: We prioritize the selection of objects by minimizing a heuristic $h$:
+The objects $o_l$ in step 1) and robots $R_l$ in step 2) are selected by a strict prioritization: We prioritize the selection of objects by minimizing a heuristic $h$:

 where the constraint $\phi(o; \mathcal{O}^{l-1})\le 0$ is application specific.
-For instance, it expresses that intermediate construction states need to be stable, or puts limits on deflections of objects.
-Object selections violating the constraint are excluded from the prioritized search.
+As example, it could express that intermediate construction states need to be stable, or put limits on deflections of objects.
+Objects violating the constraint are excluded from the prioritized search.